Kapoorlabs-paris/Classroom-Python-based-Artificial-Intelligence/README.md

 # Classroom-Python-based-Artificial-Intelligence
 Coursework material for [introduction-to-python-with-artificial-intelligence](https://kapoorlabs.org/product/introduction-to-python-with-artificial-intelligence/)

+Dataset for this course is available at [Zenodo link](https://zenodo.org/record/6944308)

 ## Python for developers
 ### How to make a python project with setup.py and Pipenv
 Let's create a project that you want to deploy via Pypi.